theocjr/social-media-forensics/microblog_authorship_attribution/xai/lime/icassp_2022/README.md

 ## Section 4.2.
 Interpretation Evaluation

 Here we present a comparison of the explanations offered by the standard unigram LIME method and our proposed LIME extension using character n-grams.
-For each pair of images representing an example, the standard unigram LIME explanation is the image above and the proposed LIME extension is below.
+For each pair of images representing an example, the standard unigram LIME explanation is the image above, and the proposed LIME extension is below.

 <figure>